-- b. increase disciplinary services and time spent addressing bullying, harassment, and threats; - c. confiscate devices on which students were compelled by Defendants' conduct to use while in class or school campuses to access Defendants' platforms; - d. meet with students and the parents of students caught using Defendants' platforms at school; - e. divert time and resources from instruction activities to notify parents and guardians of students' behavioral issues and attendance; and - f. investigate and respond to threats made against schools and students over social media.390 - 323.
-Plaintiff has also teamed up with local partners to provide mental health counseling.391 - 324.
-Plaintiff cannot keep up with the increased need for mental health services because of the youth mental health crisis. - 325.
-The King County Council has recognized Plaintiff's and other schools' need for additional resources to address this crisis and recently allocated \$2 million to go "to behavioral health providers with prioritization of school-based services, mental health first aid for youth, and suicide prevention for youth." - 326.
-But Plaintiff requires significantly greater and long-term funding to address the nuisance Defendants have created.
-It is time, as President Biden declared, to get "all Americans"
+- c. confiscate devices on which students were compelled by Defendants' conduct to use while in class or school campuses to access Defendants' platforms; - d. meet with students and the parents of students caught using Defendants' platforms at school; - e. divert time and resources from instructional activities to notify parents and guardians of students' behavioral issues and attendance; and - f. investigate and respond to threats made against schools and students over social media.388 - 316.
+As of the 2022-23 school year, Plaintiff employs over 150 school counselors across the district.389 Eight of Plaintiff's high schools have one full time social worker.390 Twenty-eight schools have a formal partnership with a behavioral health agency, which provide intake, tele-health services and therapy at the school or in the home.391 - 317.
+But even with these resources, Plaintiff cannot keep up with the increased need for mental health services because of the youth mental health crisis. - 318.
+As a result, the rest of Plaintiff's staff must fill in the cracks to help students with mental health concerns.